MagusDev/Distributed-Systems-Project/README.md

 - The server code to handle gRPC requests.
 - The client code to make gRPC calls to the server.
 - A `.proto` file defining the gRPC service and messages.
+- A FastAPI server with CRUD endpoints (database integration not yet implemented).

 ## Requirements